OctopusDeploy/docs/docs/operations-runbooks/runbook-examples/services/index.md

 ---
 title: Services examples
-description: Examples of using Runbooks to help self-service Service operations
+description: Examples of using runbooks to help self-service service operations
 position: 30
 ---

-Octopus Deploy is a great mechanism to deploy services to that your application depends on.
+Octopus can deploy the services that your application depend on.
 Working with services often requires direct access to the server and elevated permissions.
-With Runbooks, you can give users a self-service method to perform operations on services without having to give them access to the server or any special permissions.
+With Runbooks, you can give users a self-service method to perform operations on services without giving them access to the server or any special permissions.

 Typical services operations:
 - Start service